Trump National Doral Miami: Golf courses and tournaments

 The Blue Monster played host to the Doral Open on the PGA Tour from 1962 to 2006, and from 2007 to 2016 the WGC-Cadillac Championship made its home there after having been played at different venues in the United States and Europe since its inception in 1999.
 In 2016, it was announced that the tournament would be moved to Mexico City.
+The Blue Monster hosted the final event of the inaugural LIV Golf Invitational Series in 2022, and a regular season event in each of the subsequent three seasons.
+In August 2025, the PGA Tour announced that they would be returning to the Blue Monster course with a new "Signature Event", provisionally titled the Miami Championship, during the 2026 season.

 The resort's other courses have also played host to important events.
 The Golden Palm hosted the PGA Tour's Qualifying Tournament in 1999 and since 2018 hosts the PGA Tour Latinoamérica Shell Tour Championship, and the Red Tiger hosted The Office Depot on the LPGA Tour in 2000, in addition in 2018 the Shell Tour Championship.

 The Latinoamérica Tour Championship was moved in October 2018 after plans to demolish host course Melreese Country Club to build Miami Freedom Park were announced.
 Initially, the Shell Tour Championship finished on the 18th hole of Red Tiger, a 526-yard par-5, instead of the Golden Palm 18th, a 469-yard par-4 featuring an island green.

-The property was formerly home of The Jim McLean Golf School.
-The school relocated to the Miami Biltmore Hotel in 2018.

-The property is now the home of the Rick Smith Golf Performance Center.

-Trump National Doral Miami was featured in Golf magazine's Top 100 resorts in 2019, celebrating the best places in golf to stay and play.

-Trump National Doral Miami is scheduled to host the final event in 2022 of the LIV Golf Invitational Series.